emberui/emberui/README.md

 # Thanks

-@heycarsten for calendar component code
+@ghedamat for many bug fixes, tooling, tests

-@ghedamat (and indirectly, @ryanflorence) for build, test, and tooling setup
+@heycarsten for the first version of the calenar

-@addepar for component code
+@addepar, @ryanflorence for component code